damsheer/damsheer.GitHub.io/index.md

 ## Publications

-**Chendi Li**, Haipeng Jia, Hang Cao, AutoTSMM: An Auto-tuning Framework for Building High-Performance Talland-Skinny Matrix-Matrix Multiplication on CPUs (IEEE ISPA 2021, New York)
+**Chendi Li**, Haipeng Jia, Hang Cao, et al. AutoTSMM: An Auto-tuning Framework for Building High-Performance Talland-Skinny Matrix-Matrix Multiplication on CPUs (IEEE ISPA 2021, New York)

+Jianyu Yao, Boqian Shi, Chunyang Xiang, Haipeng Jia, **Chendi Li**, et al. IAAT: A Input-Aware Adaptive Tuning framework for Small GEMM(ICPADS 2021, under review)

-**Chendi Li**, Guangting Zhang, Haipeng Jia, Fast Computation Elementary Functions on ARM Platforms(in Chinese) (Under review)
+**Chendi Li**, Guangting Zhang, Haipeng Jia.
+Fast Computation Elementary Functions on ARM Architecture(in Chinese) (HPC CHINA 2020, Zhengzhou)

 ## Patents
 * A run-time auto-tune method for non-regular-shaped matrix-matrix multiplication

 This patent solves the poor performance caused by the excessively high ratio of the packing operation and the inability to reuse the data when the traditional general matrix-matrix multiplication calculates non-regular-shaped matrices.

 ## Projects
 * AutoTSMM

 I designed an auto-tuning framework, AutoTSMM, for building high-Performance tall-and-skinny matrix multiplication on all mainstream CPUs.
 And the performance is competitive with state-of-the-art TSMM implementation from Intel MKL and outperforms all conventional GEMM implementations on X86 and ARMv8 platforms.
 AutoTSMM was accepted by IEEE ISPA 2021.

 * OpenBLAS

 OpenBLAS is an open-source BLAS library.
 I'm responsible for optimizing pre-pack matrix-matrix multiplication and triangular solve with multiple right-hand-sides(TRSM) on ARMv8 and X86 platforms.

+* IAAT
+IAAT is an input-aware adaptive tuning framework for small GEMM.

 * OpenVML

 OpenVML is a vector math library.
 I'm responsible for optimizing the math functions on ARMv8 architecture.
-The experimental results show that on Kunpeng 920, the high-performance algorithm and optimization we proposed not only meet the calculation accuracy, but also achieve a performance improvement of 66% to 540% compared with C standard library function, and a performance improvement of 12% to 90% compared with Arm Performance Libraries(ARMPL).
-The paper of OpenVML is still under review.
+The experimental results show that OpenVML achieve a performance improvement of 66% to 540% compared with C standard library function, and a performance improvement of 12% to 90% compared with Arm Performance Libraries(ARMPL) on Kunpeng 920.
+The paper of OpenVML is accepted by HPC China 2020.

 * AutoFFT